laurent-martin/aspera-api-examples/python/README.md

 ## Quick start

-Once the main folder has been initialized:
+First, initialize the main folder: execute `make` in the top folder of this repository.
+Follow the main Readme to install the required components.

+Then, initialize the python folder:

 ```bash
 cd python